cournape/Bento/doc/source/index.rst

 Toydist aims at being simpler, more pythonic and more extensible than existing tools.
 It is currenly in very early stage, and is not recommended for any production use.
-Discussions on toydist design happens on the NumPy Mailing List.
+Discussions on bento design happens on the NumPy Mailing List.

 .. toctree::